 Before an Input Module can be inserted into the rear panel, a relay card must be installed.
-Standard product configurations include at least one slot preconfigured with a relay card.
 Use the procedure below and refer to Figure 2-6 as necessary to install the relay card:

 - 1. Power off the Product with the main power switch. - 2.
-Remove the four screws that secures the plastic frame to the rear panel. - 3.
+Remove the six screws that secures the plastic frame to the rear panel. - 3.
 Remove the plastic frame. - 4.
 Slide the aluminum slot protector out of the Product. - 5.
 Carefully align the rails of the relay card into the slot guides. - 6.
 Slowly push the relay card into the Product until the card is fully seated.